 \subsection{Experiments with noisy data with no reference}

-We experimented the denoising with a T1-weighted brain MRI from OASIS3-project~\cite{Oasis3}, selected randomly (male, cognitively normal, 87 years), and with a high-resolution EM dataset from rats' corpus callosum~\cite{abdollahzadeh2021deepacson}.
-The input noisy images, the denoised results by ADL, and the histogram of images are depicted in Fig.~\ref{fig:norefEM}.
+We experimented with the denoising with a T1-weighted brain MRI from OASIS3-project~\cite{Oasis3}, selected randomly (male, cognitively normal, 87 years), and with an EM dataset from rats' corpus callosum~\cite{abdollahzadeh2021deepacson}.
+The input noisy images, the denoised results by ADL, and the histogram of images are depicted in Figures~\ref{fig:norefbrain} and~\ref{fig:norefem}.
 Both the denoised results and the histogram plots verify that ADL successfully denoised the noisy images and preserved structural information with high precision.